2017 A-Team Carousel Interview Schedule:

 1:30-2:00 - General Check-in - Driscoll Student Center Ballroom Area

 2:00-5:00 - Carousel Interview Sessions - Driscoll Student Center

 Share your experience!
-Team 1864 (Tour Guides), DU Student Bloggers and Admission Fellows are valuable assets to Undergraduate Admission, sharing their personal experiences to recruit future Pioneers!
+Team 1864 (Tour Guides), Overnight Hosts and Admission Fellows are valuable assets to Undergraduate Admission, sharing their personal experiences to recruit future Pioneers!